codechangers/godzilla/src/resources/tutorials/examples/zombieGame6c.md

-# 6. Set Players Rotation
+# Added Player Rotation
- (Step 3/3)

-After completing the steps below, you should see your new background in the game!
+After completing the steps below, your player should rotate to follow your mouse cursor!

 {% include blocks/stop.md %}